mozilla/anodejsholidayseason/fully_loaded_node.md

       process.send(output);
     });

-It is possible to integrate `compute-cluster` behind an existing asynchronous API without modifying the caller, and to start really are performing work in parallel across multiple processors with minimal code change.
+It is possible to integrate `compute-cluster` behind an existing asynchronous API without modifying the caller, and to start really performing work in parallel across multiple processors with minimal code change.

 So how does this approach achieve the four criteria?

-**saturation**: Multiple worker processes can use all available processing cores.
+**saturation**: Multiple worker processes use all available processing cores.

 **responsiveness**: Because the managing process is doing nothing more than process spawning and message passing, it remains idle and can spend most of its time handling interactive requests.
 Even if the machine is loaded, the operating system scheduler can help prioritize the management process.